CommonEconomist/CommonEconomist.github.io/README.md

 ### Etcetera
 * When not running [regressions](https://www.strava.com/athletes/2135375).<br>
-My current Eddington number, or h-index if you want, is 88.
+Current Eddington number, or h-index if you want, is 89.